Copyright 2022 - SwitchMyEnergy.com - All Rights Reserved.

-Sometimes known as an out-of-contract rate tariff, deemed rates apply when a deal or plan ends and you’re switched back to standard rates.
-Most business owners who don’t regularly switch suppliers or change their plans pay deemed rates, which are typically the most expensive way to access business energy.
+Sometimes known as an out-of-contract rate tariff, deemed rates apply when a deal or plan ends and you’ve switched back to standard rates.
+Most business owners who don’t regularly switch energy suppliers or change their plans pay deemed rates, which are typically the most expensive way to access business energy.

-These contracts apply to businesses who haven’t switched providers since the energy market was deregulated in the 1990s.
+These contracts apply to businesses that haven’t switched providers since the energy market was deregulated in the 1990s.

-If you forget to let your supplier know that you want to switch to a new deal or provider, they may ‘roll your account over’ to another contract.
-Although most energy providers have stopped this practice, it does still happen, which is why it’s important to take a proactive approach to get the best business energy prices.
+If you forget to let your supplier know that you want to switch to a new deal or provider, they may roll your account over to another contract.
+Although most energy providers have stopped this practice, it does still happen, which is why it’s important to take a proactive approach to getting the best business energy prices.